Thinking of taking up swimming?

 If you don’t know how to swim, it’s never too late too learn.
 Many swimming pools offer swimming lessons for beginners of all ages - check with your local swimming pool to see what your options are.

 There are swimming pools all over the country - just use Google to find the one nearest to you.
-If you chose to swim in the sea or a lake, make sure you stay safe - check out this article on safer open water swimming.
+If you chose to swim in the sea or a lake, make sure you stay safe.

 What do you need to swim?